AsmundSchei/GameplayTagsTemplate/README.md

-# GameplayTagsTemplate
+# Gameplay tags template

-Gameplayt tags template for UnrealEngine 5
+Gameplay tags template for UnrealEngine 5.
+Done with 5.4, using 5.6 as main version.